The Path to Financial Freedom

 - Spend your financial aid refund wisely.
 Open a checking or savings account so you do not have large sums of cash at your disposal.

-- To help manage your money, use the budget-by-semester tool to plan for 1 term or the student budget tool to plan for an entire academic year.
+- To help manage your money, use the student budget tool to plan for an entire academic year.

 - Take advantage of student discounts, which many area businesses offer.

 6) Guard your personal information in order to minimize the possibility of having your identity stolen.